araobp/spielzeug/doc/FLIPFLOP.md

 ## Integration with power MOSFET

 The red LED is turned on just after ESP-WROOM-02 has been started.
+The red LED can be turned off by pushing the black tactile switch, and it can be turned on again by pushing the switch.

 ![power_mosfet](./power_mosfet.png)